Adnuntius/documentation/adnuntius-data/api-documentation/http/http-page-view.md

 ## Request object

-Data is send to Adnuntius using a HTTP POST request, with a JSON payload containing the fields described below.
+Data is sent to Adnuntius using a HTTP POST request, with a JSON payload containing the fields described below.
 A separate object is required for each page view event.

 If the request is received correctly, an HTTP 200 status code will be returned.